 Physical age can be counted by number of birthdays.
 Physical age, especially with children, tends to correlate with height, strength, and cognitive functioning.

 Psychological or emotional age measures emotional habits.
 For instance, adults can stay calm whereas children tend to be quick to anger in the face of triggers.

 Adults exercise careful judgment before talking whereas children may impulsively blurt out tactless, hurtful words.
 If toddlers want a car or doll that another child is playing with, they are likely to reach out and take them.
 Preschoolers get mad or cry multiple times every day, even if they are basically well-nurtured and happy kids.
-The rules of adult-play, like taking turns or not grabbing, have not yet begun to shape their behaviour.
-Youngsters do not act in a consistently civil manner because they have not yet internalised the rules of “civilised” adults.
+The rules of adult-play, like taking turns or not grabbing, have not yet begun to shape their behavior.
+Youngsters do not act in a consistently civil manner because they have not yet internalized the rules of “civilized” adults.

 Emotional immaturity in adults

-Before reading my list of characteristics that I look for, you might want to jot down a list of the traits that you noticed in your visualisation.
+Before reading my list of characteristics that I look for, you might want to jot down a list of the traits that you noticed in your visualization.

 10 signs of emotional immaturity in adults